Is homemade cat food a healthy choice for my cat?

 Homemade cooked cat food can provide a high-quality diet.
 However, finding the right balance of nutrients takes skill and time.

 While feeding a cat fresh meat may be satisfying, what matters most to your cat is the value of the nutrients they are eating.
-Your cat depends on you to ensure they are fed a complete and balanced diet, so you need to take care to consider all of their unique nutritional needs before choosing their diets.
+Your cat depends on you to ensure they are fed a complete and balanced diet, so you need to make sure that you consider all of their unique nutritional needs before choosing their diets.

-You may find that a pre-made, complete, and nutritionally balanced food like Royal Canin is preferable.
-These foods are carefully prepared to the same hygiene rules as human food and are precisely tailored to suit your cat’s age, breed, health, and lifestyle.
+You may find that pre-made, complete and nutritionally balanced food, like Royal Canin, is preferable.
+These foods are carefully prepared to the same hygiene rules as human food and are precisely tailored to suit your cat’s age, breed, health and lifestyle.
 They’re often a cheaper and easier alternative to homemade cat food too.

-If you’re considering making changes to your cat’s diet, we’d suggest first speaking to your vet to ensure you are able to safely meet their unique needs.
+If you’re considering making changes to your cat’s diet, we’d suggest speaking to your veterinarian to ensure you are able to safely meet their unique needs.

 1 The Cat Encyclopaedia, 2017, Royal Canin, p254

 3 Stockman J, Fascetti AJ, Kass PH, et al. (2013) Evaluation of recipes of home-prepared maintenance diets for dogs.
 J Am Vet Med Assoc 2013; 242:1500-1505

 At Royal Canin, we focus our efforts on understanding the unique needs of cats and dogs.
 Everything we do is designed to create precise nutritional formulas that are tailored to support their continued health and wellbeing.
 Find out more about our scientific approach to pet nutrition.Our nutritional approach

 Browse our product ranges